 Near the end of 5th grade, in 2015, he started to have severe anxiety and fears especially in Math where he was usually the top of his class.
 Even with these stressors, he successfully finished 5th grade and was one of only two students to be accepted into advanced math for 6th grade.

 In October, he went on a school trip to sleep-away camp where they said they knew how to treat kids with Tourrettes.
 That was the worst decision of our lives.
 At camp, he had a relapse of symptoms including anxiety, severe whole body tics, insomnia, and paranoia.
 On the first morning of his return home from camp, he started experiencing PTSD symptoms.
 He had irrational fears of showering, going outdoors, doctors, nurses, teachers, large groups of people, even his best friend!
 There was a severe decline in math (he couldn’t even do 1+1), he couldn’t read, when he was reading at the 10th grade level, and he couldn’t even pick up a pencil.
 Even worse were the hallucinations.
 He was hearing voices.
 There were continuous rage attacks, extreme anxiety, dissociative events (involving camp incidents), obsessive compulsive disorder (OCD), oppositional defiance disorder (ODD), and severe age regression (autism-like symptoms).
 He was also homebound for six months!
 He was terrified to leave the house.
-In the end, we had to retrain him to go outside or to even turn the door handle took months to accomplish.
+In the end, we had to retrain him to go outside.
+To even turn the door handle took months to accomplish!
 These symptoms occurred daily with no breaks.
-We unenrolled him from school and started homeschooling.
+We withdrew him from school and started homeschooling.
 He thought teachers were going to come out of the computers or from behind posters on the wall.
 Homeschooling was a challenge.
 (At that point, we still didn’t know he had PANDAS and an untreated inflammation of the brain).
-We contacted his neurologist who said, “it really sounds like he needs to see a psychiatrist in stead of having a neurologist…”
+We contacted his neurologist who said, “it really sounds like he needs to see a psychiatrist instead of having a neurologist…”